 Risks of Xanax Addiction

 Approximately 54 million Americans have taken prescription medications for recreational purposes, which can easily lead to health complications.
 In a study from 2010, over 345,691 cases of emergency department visits were reported to be associated with benzodiazepines.
 Of those visits, 124,902 of them, the majority, were associated with alprazolam.

-In a study from 2010, 345,691 cases of emergency department visits were reported to be associated with benzodiazepines.
-124,902 of them, and by far the most, were associated with alprazolam (Drug Enforcement Administration).
-Not only does this drug cause dangerous side effects when abused, it also creates a severe addiction syndrome, one that makes individuals continue to abuse the drug even after it begins to cause severe problems in their lives.
+Benzodiazepine dependence and overdose are on the rise, increasing more than four times between 2002 and 2015.
+Not only does this drug cause dangerous side effects when abused, but it also creates a serious addiction syndrome, one that makes individuals continue to abuse the drug even after it begins to cause severe problems in their lives.

-- Difficulty concentration
+- Difficulty concentrating

 - Dry mouth

 - Increased salivation

 It is usually noticeable when someone is abusing Xanax, as the drug causes some physical and psychological effects.
 When users fight the sleepiness caused by benzodiazepines, this creates euphoria, and puts users in a dangerous, irrational state that may be observable as unexplained mood swings and foolish, confused speech and behavior.
 Other signs and symptoms of Xanax abuse include: